 Poor pH balance causes nearly every type of stain that our technical team see each day and also makes the water unsafe for swimming.
-Our photo gallery shows some extreme cases where the pH has been left to drift a long way above the suggested level.
+Our photo gallery shows some extreme cases where the pH has been left to drift a long way from the suggested level.
 This pH increase causes stain producing minerals, metals, copper, calcium or manganese to bond to the surface of the pool interior leaving an unsightly stain that will not brush away.
 Thankfully, these stain issues can be rectified through our stain treatment process

-We often tell our customers that if everyone kept their pool water balanced they would love their pool again and spend a lot less at the pool shop.
+We often tell our customers that if everyone kept their pool water pH safely balanced they would love their pool again and spend a lot less money at the pool shop.

-Try taking a water sample to your pool shop that is already pH balanced.
+Take a water sample to your pool shop that is already pH balanced.
 You’ll find that you save a lot of money on chemicals because the ‘foundation’ of your water chemistry is balanced.
-You may often find that you don’t need to buy any chemicals!
+You may often find that you don’t need to buy so many expensive chemicals!

 If your pH is too low, it means that your water is aggressive (or acidic) and that it will want to dissolve any materials that it can to try and re-balance itself.
 This may include, the cement in your pool interior, tile grouting and even the copper piping in your solar or heat pump.